There is a lot of scaremongering when it comes to raw feeding, some of which I would like to address first.

 - Chronic (food) allergies and infections reduce and/or disappear

-- Less vet visits
+- Less vet visits (especially those with allergies)

-Just to show you an example of what Raw can do for your pet:
+Some examples of what Raw can do for your pet:

 Y’all i was gonna wait until we were a month into the raw feeding but i couldn’t.
 We have struggled with Elvis’ skin for a year.
 Tons of vet visits, tons of money spent and $80 bags of limited ingredient dog foods.
 TWO weeks on raw and look at his skin and ears😍 We have added kifer daily and also Yucca Intensive as recommended by others on this site.
 I am so pleased and so excited for Elvis.
 He had finally stopped itching and his hair is coming back!
 Thanks to everyone who helped me in starting this process!
 We will NEVER go back!